 - 1.1"Special Resolution" means a resolution passed by a majority of not less than two-thirds of votes cast by such Members as, being entitled so to do, vote in person or, where proxies are allowed, by proxy at a general meeting of which notice specifying the intention to propose the resolution as special resolution has been duly given. - 12.1 If at any time the share capital of the Company is divided into different classes of Shares, the rights attached to any class, unless otherwise provided by the terms of issue of the Shares of that class, may, whether or not the Company is being wound up, be varied with the sanction of a Special Resolution passed at a general meeting of the holders of the Shares of that class.
-Notwithstanding the foregoing, if any modification or alteration in the Articles is prejudicial to the preferential rights of any class of Shares, such modification or alteration shall be adopted by a Special Resolution and shall also be adopted by a Special Resolution passed at a separate meeting of holders of that class of Shares. - 14.1(b) alter or add to these Articles; 14.1(d) reduce its share capital and any capital redemption reserve - As expressly provided for in Article 60 of Companies Law of the British Cayman Islands, a special decision refers to an event where a decision in a shareholders' meeting is resolved by balloting, a decision duly resolved with consent not below two-thirds of the total voting powers (or a higher ratio so provided under the Articles of Incorporation, if any, which shall prevail) cast by shareholders entitled to the voting power either in person or through a proxy agent (if the shareholders' meeting permit a proxy agent).
+Notwithstanding the foregoing, if any modification or alteration in the Articles is prejudicial to the preferential rights of any class of Shares, such modification or alteration shall be adopted by a Special Resolution and shall also be adopted by a Special Resolution passed at a separate meeting of holders of that class of Shares. - As expressly provided for in Article 60 of Companies Law of the British Cayman Islands, a special decision refers to an event where a decision in a shareholders' meeting is resolved by balloting, a decision duly resolved with consent not below two-thirds of the total voting powers (or a higher ratio so provided under the Articles of Incorporation, if any, which shall prevail) cast by shareholders entitled to the voting power either in person or through a proxy agent (if the shareholders' meeting permit a proxy agent).
 In general Articles of Incorporation prevalent in a company on the British Cayman Islands, it would normally require that the notice of the shareholders' meeting shall expressly provide the terms for special resolution.
 Where the powers are duly authorized under the Articles of Incorporation, the decision resolved by shareholders in full in writing may be deemed as a special decision.
-Where a decision is resolved by means of ballot tallying to count whether a special decision is resolved by a majority, the Company may specify under its Articles of Incorporation the number of voting power each and every shareholder is entitled to cast.
-In accordance with Companies Law of the British Cayman Islands, the
+Where a decision is resolved by means of ballot tallying to count whether a special decision is resolved by a majority, the Company may specify under its Articles of Incorporation the number of voting power each and

-- business operation of the company. - 3.
+- another's whole business or assets, which has significant impact upon the business operation of the company. - 3.
 Change in Articles of Incorporation. - 4.
 Where a change in Articles of Incorporation impairs interests of preferred shareholders, decision resolved in the preferred shareholders' meeting shall be required. - 5.
 Allocation of dividend and bonus either in whole or in part by means of issuance of new shares. - 6.
 A decision for dissolution, merger or demerger. - 7.
 Issuance of new shares with restriction on employees' interests. - 8.
 Conversion of shares